Getting Started - Servers

 Do not reuse latest

-version to prevent our system from deploying an outdated, previously cached image.
+version to prevent our system from deploying outdated (cached) image.

 ☑️ Skip custom container registry settings for now, you can use third party registry later if you’d like.